A-Frame Sign Program

-- Submit a completed and signed permit application form to Amber Wheeler either in the Permit Center, room 4200, or Planning and Zoning, room 2100, in City Hall.
+- Submit a completed and signed permit application form in the Permit Center, Room 4200, or Planning and Zoning, Room 2100, in City Hall.
 Complete applications will include the following items:

 - Permit holders are asked to abide by the following reminders: